daryazata/wills-space-messenger/README.md

   * `text: string`
   * `sentAt: Timestamp` - (a Firestore Timestamp)

+Firestore security rules will not permit you to query any other paths (and no other data exists on any other path).
+They will also not permit you to create or update channels.
+You may create new messages, but you can't update existing messages.
+See the section below for more information on creating messages.

+If you get the error "FirebaseError: Missing or insufficient permissions.", it probably means you're trying to read a document which isn't at one of the above paths (and so is forbidden).

+Note that you don't need to specify the database name or anything when accessing Firestore.
+You only need to provide the document path, the database will be inferred from the credentials provided.
 ### Requirements

 NOTE: authentication is not necessary for this task.